Frequently Asked Questions

 And ones you didn't even know you wanted to ask!!

-You will still be able to enter the Peak Trail Blazer at registration on Saturday 18 November (1:00pm - 3:00pm at Havelock North Primary School) or up to 30 minutes before the start of the race, but in both instances a $10 late fee will be charged.
+You will still be able to enter the Te Mata Peak trail at registration on Saturday 23 November (1:00pm – 3:00pm at Havelock North Primary, 9 Campbell Street, Havelock North) or up to 30 minutes before the start of each race on the HNP school field.

 Three.
 Run or walk.
 School or Other.
 All members of your team start together and complete the whole course (therefore there are no transitions or separate ‘legs’ in the Peak Trail Blazer).
 You don’t have to keep together on the course, but your team time will be taken when the last member of your team crosses the finish line.